Good to have [Medtner’s] Sonata-Ballade […] in a performance rivalling that of Hamelin’s — Colin Clarke, International Piano

 …an avid Medtner crusader — Gramophone

-In 2013 Alexander took part in international conference ‘Medtner Family in the Russia and World Culture’ at the Glinka Museum in Moscow.
+In 2013, Alexander participated in the international conference ‘Medtner Family in the Russia and World Culture’ at the Glinka Museum in Moscow.

-In 2016 and 2017, for the first time in the UK Alexander organised two international Medtner festivals in London.
-Events took place in the Royal College of Music, British Library, Pushkin House, City, University of London and Merchant Taylor’s Hall.
-World’s most renowned Medtnerians, professors Dmitry Alexeev, Christoph Flamm, Hamish Milne and Francis Pott, as well as younger musicians and musicologists from around the globe took part.
-See below for more details.
+In 2016 and 2017 Alexander launched the first-ever international Medtner festivals in the UK.
+These events took place at prestigious venues, including the Royal College of Music, the British Library, Pushkin House, City, University of London, and Merchant Taylor’s Hall.
+The festivals featured some of the world’s leading Medtner scholars and performers, including Professors Dmitry Alexeev, Christoph Flamm, Hamish Milne and Francis Pott, alongside emerging musicians and musicologists from around the globe.

-In 2018 Alexander took part in the International Medtner festival in Berlin, organised by Internationale Nikolaj Medtner Gesellschaft.
+In 2018, Alexander performed at the International Medtner festival in Berlin, organised by Internationale Nikolaj Medtner Gesellschaft.

-In 2020 Alexander performed Medtner’ Second Concerto in London’s St John Smith Square.
-The following year an article about the Second Concerto was published by Olms Verlag as part of the festschrift Nikolai Medtner: Music, Aesthetics, and Contexts, edited by Christoph Flamm and Wendelin Bitzan.
+In 2020, Alexander performed Medtner’ Second Concerto at St John’s Smith Square in London.
+The following year, an article discussing this concerto was published by Olms Verlag as part of the festschrift Nikolai Medtner: Music, Aesthetics, and Contexts, edited by Christoph Flamm and Wendelin Bitzan.

-In 2023 Alexander’s second all-Medtner CD was released by SOMM Recordings.
-Reviews appeared in American Record GuideBBC Music magazineFanfare magazinePizzicato.luMusic Web, Opera TodayThe Quarterly Review & Podbean.com.
+In 2023 Alexander’s second all-Medtner CD was released by SOMM Recordings., receiving praise in American Record GuideBBC Music magazineFanfare magazinePizzicato.luMusic Web, Opera TodayThe Quarterly Review and Podbean.com.

-Alexander was featured in Channel 4’s Great Canal Journeys (Series 13, Episode 3), discussing Medtner with Dame Sheila Hancock and Gyles Brandreth, as well as playing excerpts from Medtner’s Third Concerto.
+Additionally, Alexander was featured in Great Canal Journeys (Series 13, Episode 3) on Channel 4, where he discussed Medtner with Dame Sheila Hancock and Gyles Brandreth and performed excerpts from Medtner’s Third Concerto.

 #MedtnerFest 2016